 The tradeoff is that a cash buyer will certainly pay less than a conventional buyer.
 However, when considering the costs of holding a property, the benefits of cash buyers often outweigh the drawbacks for motivated sellers.

-For a broker's take on the question, "Is a cash offer better than an offer with financing?", watch this short clip from Active Adults Realty:
+For a broker's take on the question, "Is a cash offer better than an offer with financing?", watch this short clip from a Delaware real estate broker:

 You’ll notice that some property listings will only accept offers from cash buyers.
 There are generally a few reasons why some properties are cash sales and sold to cash buyers only.